-Each year the Melbourne Zen Group organises two traditional, silent, seven day residential Zen retreats known as sesshin – one in Autumn, and one in Spring.
+Each year the Melbourne Zen Group organises two silent traditional seven-day residential Zen retreats known as sesshin, and at least two non-residential meditation-intensive weekends.

-Application forms are usually made available two months prior to the event.
-Members of the public can sign up to receive further information about our retreats and workshops as it becomes available.
+Bookings usually open two months before the event.
+Members of the public can sign up to receive information about our retreats and workshops as it becomes available.

 Upcoming Sesshin, Workshops & Teacher Events

 Entering the Blaze – Autumn sesshin with Susan Murphy Roshi